asimwe1/rust_chatapp/site/guide/01-upgrading-from-0.4.md

 Unfortunately, the Rust compiler provides no support for identifying blocking I/O via lints or compile-time checks: it is up to you to scan your application for sources of blocking I/O and replace them with their `async` counterpart.
-If no such counterpart exists, you must execute the I/O in its own thread by using [`rocket::tokio::task::spawn_blocking`].
+If no such counterpart exists, you should execute the relevant I/O in its own thread by using [`rocket::tokio::task::spawn_blocking`].

 All of Rocket's I/O APIs have been updated to be `async`-safe.
 This results in requiring `.await` calls for common APIs like [`NamedFile`].
 To